Crisis theory: Crisis or cycles? – alternative Marxist theories of crises

-Similarities (and differences) in the work of J. S. Mill & Marx
+Similarities (and differences) in the work of J. S. Mill and Marx

 There are several elements in Marx's presentation which attest to his familiarity with Mill's formulations, notably Mill's treatment of what Marx would subsequently call counteracting tendencies: destruction of capital through commercial revulsions §5, improvements in production §6, importation of cheap necessaries and instruments §7, and emigration of capital §8.

 "In Marx's system, as in Mill's the falling rate of profit is a long-run tendency precisely because of the "counteracting influences at work which thwart and annul the effects of this general law, leaving to it merely the character of a tendency."
 These counteracting forces are as follows:

 (1) An increase in the intensity of exploitation (via intensification of labor or the extension of the working day);

 (2) Depression of wages below their value ...

 (3) Cheapening of the elements of constant capital (via increased productivity);

 (4) Relative overproduction (which keeps many workers employed in relatively backward industries, such as luxury goods, where the organic composition of capital is low);